Ritikghoghari/Fake-Job-Post-Detection/README.md

 - Data cleaning and preprocessing of job posting texts
 - Exploratory Data Analysis (EDA) with visualizations
 - Feature extraction using TF-IDF vectorizer
-- Model building with Logistic Regression / Naive Bayes classifier
+- Model building with RandomForestClassifier
 - Interactive Streamlit app to input job descriptions and get real/fake predictions

 ---